Lissy93/dashy/docs/development-guides.md

 #### **Adding an API Endpoint**

-If your widget makes a data request, then add the URL for the API under point to the `widgetApiEndpoints` array in [`defaults.js`](https://github.com/Lissy93/dashy/blob/master/src/utils/defaults.js#L207)
+If your widget makes a data request, then add the URL for the API endpoint to the `widgetApiEndpoints` array in [`defaults.js`](https://github.com/Lissy93/dashy/blob/master/src/utils/defaults.js#L207)

 ```javascript
 widgetApiEndpoints: {